We need to know about changes that could affect your child support.

 You must tell us if you change your:

 - postal address

 - email address

-You can request how and when we contact you through your Child Support online account or by calling us to discuss your preferences.
+You can request how and when we contact you:

-We’ll consider your preferences, however sometimes we may need to contact you using a different method or outside your preferred contact times.
+We’ll consider your preferences, but sometimes we may need to contact you using a different method or outside your preferred times.
 This may happen if:

 - we’ve been unable to reach you through your preferred method

 - we need to resolve a specific matter